-- Monitor the mother’s recovery during the first six weeks after birth.
+- Monitor the birthing person’s recovery during the first six weeks after birth.

 - Monitor the baby’s growth and development until well-baby care has been established or until six weeks after birth.

-- Provide information and support about breastfeeding and infant care.
+- Provide information and support about lactation and infant care.